Black Crows Camox Freebird Review

 Our Analysis and Test Results

-The Black Crows Camox is an all-around, "daily driver" for human-powered skiing.
+The Black Crows Camox is an all-around “daily driver” for human-powered skiing.
 Black Crows skis are legendary for damp performance, and the Camox is no exception.
 These track straight and don't chatter.
-They don't "pop" like some, but they also don't push back in tougher conditions and with lapse in technique.
-We found them to grip firm on ice and firm snow, and to float just right in powder.
+They don't “pop” like some, but they also don't push back in tougher conditions and lapse in technique.
+We found them to grip firm on ice and hard snow and to float just right in powder.
 Tough snow performance wasn't spectacular, but not poor either.
-Touring weight is acceptable, right near the top of what we'd consider the range of weights for "all-around" human-powered skis.
+Touring weight is acceptable, right near the top of what we'd consider the range of weights for “all-around” human-powered skis.

 Performance Comparison